Product development (textiles): Competence

 Global competitiveness in the textile and garment industries has intensified in recent years, owing in part to changes in world trade policy.
 Textile manufacturing firms will need to be innovative while reducing cycle times and cutting costs in order to compete in the future of textiles and apparel.
 New product development methods help in improving the marketing of innovative items.

 Innovation

 Innovation is the systematic application of ideas that results in the introduction of new goods or services or the enhancement of existing ones.

 Incremental and disruptive changes

-Individual new fibers such as Spandex yarn may be considered incremental changes, but the advent of man-made fibers may be considered disruptive changes because they altered the perspective of customers who previously used natural fibers.
+Individual new fibers such as Spandex yarn may be considered incremental changes, but the advent of man-made fibers may be considered disruptive changes because they altered the perspective of customers who previously used natural fiber.

 Technology

 Textile production is a long chain that entails raw materials, fibers, and yarns, fabric manufacture, accessories, and conversion into various finished products, such as clothing.
 Textiles and fashion are intrinsically intertwined with their manufacture and application.
 Technically, fashion and textiles are inseparable words.
-The development of nylon in the 1940s resulted in the nylon stockings craze.
+The development of nylon in the 1940s resulted in the nylon stocking craze.
 Fabrics and trends clearly bear a lasting imprint, indicating when they were made and where they came from.